rouzbeh-afrasiabi/loopimer/README.md

 <p align="justify">

-attributes can be created inside the function or passed to the decorator instead.</p>
+Attributes can be created inside the function or passed to the decorator instead.</p>
 ```python
 from random import randrange